desaipreetam2007/sam/README.md

 # sam
-This is my first github Repository
+This is my first github Repository.
+Author - Preetam Desai